gvwilson/sdxpy/src/func/index.md

 [% inc pat="func.*" fill="tll out" %]

 Once again,
-Python and other languages work exactly as shown here.
+Python and other languages do more or less that we've done here.
-The interpreter
-(or the CPU, if we're running code [%g compile "compiled" %] to machine instructions) reads an instruction, figures out what operation it corresponds to, and executes that operation.
+When we define a function,
+the interpreter saves the instructions in a lookup table.
+When we call a function at runtime, the interpreter finds the function in the table, creates a new stack frame, executes the instructions in the function, and pops the frame off the stack.

 ## Closures {: #func-closures}

 We normally define functions at the top level of our program, but Python and most other modern languages allow us to define functions within functions.
+Those inner functions have access to the variables defined in the enclosing function, just as the functions we've seen in earlier examples have access to things defined at the [%i "global" %] level of the program:

+[% inc pat="inner.*" fill="py out" %]

-And since functions are just another kind of data, we can return that inner function:
+But since functions are just another kind of data, the outer function can return the inner function it defined as its result:

 [% inc pat="closure.*" fill="py out" %]

+The inner function still has access to the value of `thing`, but nothing else in the program does.
-The inner function [%g variable_capture "captures" %] the variables in the enclosing function to create a [%g closure "closure" %].
+A computer scientist would say that the inner function [%g variable_capture "captures" %] the variables in the enclosing function to create a [%g closure "closure" %]
+([%f func-closure %]).
 Doing this is a way to make data private: once `make_hidden` returns `_inner` and we assign it to `m` in the example above, nothing else in our program can access the value that was passed to `make_hidden` as `thing`.

-Here's a more useful example of this technique:

-[% inc pat="adder.*" fill="py out" %]

-As [%f func-closure %] shows,
-we have essentially created a way to build functions *now* that remember the values they're supposed to add *later*.
-{: .continue}

 [% figure
    slug="func-closure"